 About Annie Padwick

-Meanwhile lets just say that we are proud Annie Padwick contributed a whooping 6 entries.
+But we are proud to say that Annie Padwick contributed 6 entries already.

 This May will provide us with a fantastic opportunity to observe a transit of Mercury.
 It should be possible to view the eclipse from your school or home, but we will need to keep our fingers crossed for good weather.
 What’s a transit of Mercury?
 Like a solar eclipse, when the Moon obscures the Sun, a transit occurs […]